johnstonskj/rust-xml_dom/README.md

 ## Features

 Currently only one feature, `quick_parser`, is provided which provides a new module `parser` with the single public function.
 This feature is enabled by default.

 ``` rust
 pub fn read_xml(xml: AsRef<str>) -> Result<RefNode>;
 ```

 This will parse the document and return a new `RefNode` that corresponds to the `Document` trait.

 ## Changes

+### Version 0.2.8

+* Dependency management:
+  * Updated `quick-xml` which had some breaking API changes.
+  * Moved from `log` crate to `tracing`.
+  * Removed `this_error` dependency.

 ### Version 0.2.7

 * Updated to 2021 Edition of Rust
 * Updated [quick-xml](https://crates.io/crates/quick-xml) dependency.
 * Refactored `Error` type with [thiserror](https://crates.io/crates/thiserror)
   * Encapsulated errors from dependant libraries and removed manual `From` implementations.
   * Removed unused `Error` enum types.
 * Made several interfaces more generic with `AsRef<str>` and `Into<String>`.